 I am a freelance writer based in Scotland.
 I specialise in literary journalism and contribute regularly to The Scots Magazine, as the publication’s Book Correspondent.

 I also write journalism features on a variety of other subjects including the arts, parenting, health, travel and my work has been published in: Mslexia, The People’s Friend, Living Magazine, Gurgle.com, Scottish Wedding Directory, Daily Record, Scots Heritage, The Courier, Scottish Field, Scotland Now, Mother & Baby, Pregnancy & Birth, Maternity & Infant, MADE, Scary Mommy and Feet on the Ground.
-When I’m not busy writing features and stories, I use my media and wordsmith skills as a freelance copywriter.
+When I’m not busy writing features and stories, I use my media and wordsmith skills as a social media manager and a freelance copywriter.

 My other passion in life, is writing dark fiction.
 My short stories have been published in a variety of publications and my first book, a chilling novel aimed at young adults, led me to being represented by Sophie Hicks of the Sophie Hicks Agency, based in London.